 PARTNERS: HOW TO PREP HIM

 Sometime men are not overly excited to take photos because they don’t have an expectation of what’s to come and why it’s so important to you.
 Take fifteen minutes to empower your guy.
-Tell him why you chose me and my style of photography.
-Show him your three favorite sessions that I’ve done, explain why you love them and express to him how much it means to you.
-Trust me, once he knows it’s important, he’ll light up the camera for you!
+Tell him why you chose our team and our style of photography.
+Show him your three favorite sessions that we’ve done, explain why you love them and express to him how much it means to you.
+Trust us, once he knows it’s important, he’ll light up the camera for you!
 The most common thing I hear from guys before photo sessions is this: because of a bad experience in the past, they don’t like taking photos or don’t think they’ll be good at it.
 By the time we’re done, though, they can’t believe how fast it went and just how much fun they had!

 Fashion Tips: For Him